mpiorowski/late-sh-open/README.md

 ## Privacy

-Your SSH key **fingerprint** is your identity — we don't store the full public key.
+Your SSH key **fingerprint** is your identity, we don't store the full public key.
 No IP logging, no tracking, no analytics.

 Don't trust that?
 Use a throwaway key: